Gatta gusthi: Competitions

 In present day, gatta gusthi is also promoted by the name "Indian style wrestling".
 Ring is eight meter in diameter.
 Kerala State Indian Style Wrestling Association organises regular state championships for the title "Kerala Kesari".
 Kerala State Gatta Gusthi Association and Cochin Grapplers club together organises Indian Style Wrestling (Gatta Gusthi) Championship at Fort Kochi for the "Gatta Gusthi Kesari" title.
 Gatta gusthi is an event at the 11-day long The Beach Carnival and Games held at Puthuvype Beach, organised by the Government of Kerala and Ernakulam District Sports Council to promote rural sports to enhance the lives of local fishermen and tourism in beaches.
 Gatta gusthi is a regular sporting event at the annual Cochin Carnival held at Fort Kochi.
 In 2020, Kerala Excise organised a competition at Fort Kochi as part of "Vimukthi", an anti-narcotics and de-addiction campaign by the government.

 In popular culture

 Gatta gusthi and phayalvans are featured in the Malayalam films Oridathoru Phayalvaan (1981), Mutharamkunnu P.O.
 (1985), and Godha (2017).
 Former champion and coach T. J. George has written a book titled Kerala Gatta Gusthi in Malayalam detailing various steps and styles of gatta gusthi, which was published in 2016.
 George also trained actor Tovino Thomas for the film Godha.
 Kerala Financial Corporation made a documentary film on the sport in 2016.
-Gatta gusthi is also featured in the film Thuramukham (upcoming film).
+Gatta gusthi is also featured in the film Thuramukham (2023).
 It is a plot element in the Tamil film Gatta Kusthi (2022).